 If you’re a keen swimmer and looking for flexible work, why not consider a career as a swimming teacher?
-With swimming being one of the most popular sports in the UK, swimming teachers are in hot demand, teaching children and adults alike all about navigating the deep blue.
+With swimming being one of the most popular sports in England, swimming teachers jobs are plenty, teaching children and adults alike all about navigating the deep blue.

 If you want to find out if becoming a swimming teacher is something that floats your boat, the best way to get a taste for your potential future is to spend some time on the job.

 To do this, you could try volunteering at your local pool or competitive swimming club.
-Most swimming clubs have a learn-to-swim sections and always looking for helpers for assisting their swimming teachers.
+Most swimming clubs also offer swim lessons and always looking for helpers for assisting their experienced swimming teachers.

-Anything that gets you on poolside and helps you gain a better understanding of what a swimming teacher routinely does.
+Anything that gets you on poolside and helps you of see what a swimming teacher routinely does.
 Plus, volunteering will always look good on your CV and as it demonstrates your commitment to pursuing a career in swimming.

 After becoming a fully qualified teacher, you will need further qualifications to teach more special groups like under 3-year-olds (babies and toddlers) or children with special needs.

-To avoid limiting yourself in what you can teach, consider getting qualifications that enable you to teach a variety of ages and swimming abilities.
+To have more teaching opportunities, consider getting qualifications that can help you to teach a variety of ages and swimming abilities.

 To find out where you can get qualified to become a swimming teacher in England, you can check out Swim England Qualifications as they have a comprehensive list of all training providers, the Swim England or Institute of Swimming (IOS) website.
 Visit the Swimming Teachers’ Association (STA) website for more details for the STA swimming teachers qualifications.

-The minimum qualification will cost you between £300 to £400 depending on if it is an STA Award in Swimming Teaching or Swimming Teacher Level 1 course with Swim England.
-There might be bursaries and grants from different sporting bodies, should you require assistance.
+The minimum qualification could cost you between £300 to £400 depending on if it is an STA Award in Swimming Teaching or Swimming Teacher Level 1 course with Swim England.
+There might be some helps and grants available from different sporting bodies, if you need financial support.
 Some grants can cover the whole cost of your tuition fees.

 If you want to progress and get ahead as a swimming teacher, there are a few key skills and traits that you will need to have.
 These include:

-You want to teach people to swim and to improve their technique.
-A good swimming teacher must be able to connect with learners, understand how they learn best and communicate different message and instructions effectively.
+You want to teach people to swim.
+Like any teacher, a good swimming teacher must be able to connect with the learners.
+A swim instructor firstly, must understand how his/her swimmers learn.
+After that, he/she should focus to on how to communicate different message and instructions effectively.

 You will have a better work opportunity if you are willing to broaden your horizon.
 Swimming teachers can explore other related areas like:

-A career as a swimming teacher can be rewarding and enjoyable.
-Try to get as much experience as you can early on by sending your CV to different places and websites.
-Keep an eye on new positions and opportunities that suit you.
+Teaching swimming can be rewarding and enjoyable.
+Try to get as much experience as you can early on.